Yang Qian (table tennis)

+Table tennis

 Yang's left arm was amputated following an accident when she was eight years old.
 She first played the sport when she was five years old.

-Move to Australia

 Yang moved to Melbourne, Australia in 2017 or later.
 She also registered with Table Tennis Australia, and competed in the Australian Open during the 2019 ITTF World Tour (with able-bodied athletes), losing her only singles match 1–4 to France's Audrey Zarif.